 Nothing's more frustrating for a seller than having your home sit on the market.
 And sit... and sit... and sit some more.
 Maybe buyers are touring your house, but not making offers.
 Or maybe buyers aren't visiting your home at all.
 Either way, you're starting to feel rejected.
-Often, the reason a home sits on the market for longer than expected boils down to a few easy-to-fix issues.
+Often, the reason a home sits on the market for longer than expected boils down to a few easy-to-fix issues and adjusting to the new pricing realities of the marketplace.
 Here are six of the big reasons your home may not be selling.

 1. You've priced your home too high.

 No matter what you feel your home should be worth, the truth is it's only worth what people are willing to pay for it.
-Get a feel for what the comps - or comparable homes in your area - are going for and listen to buyer feedback.
+This is especially true today as mortgage rates have double during the past year making home less affordable to buyers.
+So, get a feel for what the comps - or comparable homes in your area - are going for and listen to buyer feedback.
 If people are consistently telling you the price is an issue, it's time to pay attention.
+The huge home price increases over the past few years are now over.
+Prices of homes today need to reflect the new reality.
 Trust your real estate agent to inform you about a fair price for the current market, and if you're truly dead-set on getting your ideal asking price, take an honest look at whether you need to make upgrades to your home or wait for a market uptick.

 2. No one knows your home is for sale.